Chat

 Tmasm

-Tmasmanswered grow question 6 months ago
+Tmasmanswered grow question a year ago

 plantas hepáticas - definição Como acabamos de dizer, a primeira coisa que deve ser mencionada sobre as hepáticas é que elas pertencem à classe das plantas briófitas , sendo plantas não vasculares , ou seja, sem sistema vascular responsável pelo transporte e condução de nutrientes e substâncias internamente.
 São também chamadas de Hepaticophytas, Marchantiophytas ou Hepaticae , embora seja usual chamá-las simplesmente de hepáticas.
 Recebem esse nome pela semelhança que algumas dessas pequenas plantas têm com o rim, por isso eram utilizadas na Idade Média para tratar doenças desse órgão.
 Aque tem aí é Marchantia Pertence à família Marchantiaceae, cuja característica mais notável é a sua cor verde intensa.
 Alguns exemplares desta espécie podem atingir até 30 cm.
 Geralmente crescem em regiões montanhosas e utilizam uma rocha para se ancorarem e assim conseguirem uma maior reserva de umidade